CaTS | Information Technology

 Benefits and Key Features

-• Campus 'w' account passwords will be set to never expire for those individuals utilizing two-factor authentication!
-(Unless there is evidence the account password has been compromised)
+• Campus 'w' account passwords will be set to never expire for faculty and staff, and expire every 5 years for students (Unless there is evidence the account password has been compromised)

 • Protects faculty and staff from phishing scams and attacks